 Input and output data can be procured from historical data through simulations or human data labelling.
 In cases involving unstructured data, such as- images, video, audio or text, specific categorizations or properties can serve as output data.
 Supervised learning can be utilized to make predictions, recognize data or classify it.

 #2 Unsupervised Learning

-Unsupervised learning is utilized to develop predictive models from data that consists of input data without historical labeled responses.
+Unsupervised learning is utilized to develop predictive models from data that consists of input data without historically labeled responses.
 For instance, a set of unlabeled photos or a list of customers could serve as input data in an unsupervised learning use case.
 The most frequent applications of unsupervised learning are association problems and clustering.
 Clustering produces a model that groups objects based on specific properties like color.
 Organizations take those clusters and identify rules that exist between them.

-Examples use cases for unsupervised learning include:
+Examples of use cases for unsupervised learning include:

 Unsupervised learning can also be utilized to prepare data for successive supervised learning.
 This is done by identifying features or patterns that can be used to categorize, compress and reduce the dimensionality of data.